GavinSC34/Bushfire-Protection-System/README.md

 https://www.jaycar.com.au/automotive-fused-relay-spst-30a/p/SY4077?pos=1&queryId=9bb946e0decf165f56a96eda1acf7d23
 The 12v water pump has a high electrical load, particularly when starting up.
 This heavy duty relay connects the positive from the deep cycle battery to the positive of the pump.
 When the micro-controller ‘pump’ relay is activated it in turn switches this one.
 (Two relays piggy-backed).
 Heavy duty wiring can thus be fully employed between the battery and the pump.

 Power supply regulator, 12v to 5v.
 Arduino Compatible DC Voltage Regulator Module CAT.NO: XC4514 Jaycar $10.25.
-I tried a few different regulators and some failed, ruining parts.
+Different regulators were tried and some failed, ruining parts.
 This one has proven to be stable. https://www.jaycar.com.au/arduino-compatible-dc-voltage-regulator-module/p/XC4514 Temperature sensor TMP36 - Analog Temperature sensor, Little Bird Electronics $5.80 https://littlebirdelectronics.com.au/products/tmp36-analog-temperature-sensor-tmp36?_pos=16&_sid=ebc1da120&_ss=r Note that different sensors, even in the same TMP36 package, can have the anode and cathode reversed.
 Check the data sheet carefully and don’t get them mixed up.
 MQ-2 smoke sensor module, Little Bird Electronics $9.66.